How the Cinnamon Toast Crunch shrimp fiasco ends

 If that's the case, it would seem nothing actually too gross has happened here (provided the other foreign objects are sugar too).
 Then maybe we're only months away from General Mills capitalizing on the fiasco and releasing a limited run of Cinnamon Shrimp Crunch.

-"To save their company, Cinnamon Toast Crunch needs to make cereal classy again," wrote on Twitter user, and what's classier than shrimp?"
+"To save their company, Cinnamon Toast Crunch needs to make cereal classy again," wrote one Twitter user, and what's classier than shrimp?"

 I know what outcome I'm rooting for.